 - 23.3 The DSL and DDSLs have undertaken Multi-Agency Child Protection training and one DDSL has undertaken Training for Teachers Foundation training which allows the DSL to deliver Single Agency Safeguarding training in the School.
 They undertake regular training at least annually in accordance with locally-agreed procedures.
 The required training content for these roles is set out in Annex B of KCSIE. - 23.4 All new staff and Governors receive formal training on child protection procedures as part of the induction process.
 This is conducted by the DSL or a DDSL.
-This training includes the explanation of the following and copies of the following documents: - The School's Child Protection and Safeguarding Policy; - Peer on Peer/Child on Child Abuse Policy - Online safety and mobile devices policy - The School's Staff Code of Conduct and Whistle Blowing Policy; - Rewards and Sanctions Policy - Safeguarding response to Children Missing in Education (see Appendix I) - Their responsibility under the Prevent Duty; - Mandatory reporting of suspected FGM; - The School's duty to actively promote fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those of different faiths and beliefs; - The identity and contact details of the School's DSL and DDSL; - The requirement for all staff who work directly with children to read Part 1 of KCSIE (click here) and the requirement for all school staff who do not work directly with children to read Annex A. - How to manage a report on child on child abuse and child on child sexual violence and sexual harassment. - Their responsibility to be aware of What to do if you are worried a child is being abused A guide for practitioners. - 23.5 All staff and Governors receive school specific safeguarding training delivered by the DSL and a DDSL in order to develop their understanding of the signs and indicators of abuse.
+This training includes the explanation of the following and copies of the following documents: - The School's Child Protection and Safeguarding Policy; - Child on Child Abuse Policy - Online safety and mobile devices policy - The School's Staff Code of Conduct and Whistle Blowing Policy; - Rewards and Sanctions Policy - Safeguarding response to Children Missing in Education (see Appendix I) - Their responsibility under the Prevent Duty; - Mandatory reporting of suspected FGM; - The School's duty to actively promote fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those of different faiths and beliefs; - The identity and contact details of the School's DSL and DDSL; - The requirement for all staff who work directly with children to do the following: - Part 1 - All school staff who work directly with children are required to read at least Part 1 of Keeping Children Safe in Education (KCSIE). - Annex A - Staff who do not work directly with children on a regular basis can read Annex A, a condensed version of Part 1.

+- Annex B Staff who work directly with children should also read Annex B, which contains additional information about specific forms of abuse and safeguarding issues - How to manage a report on child on child abuse and child on child sexual violence and sexual harassment. - Their responsibility to be aware of What to do if you are worried a child is being abused A guide for practitioners. - 23.5 All staff and Governors receive school specific safeguarding training delivered by the DSL and a DDSL in order to develop their understanding of the signs and indicators of abuse.
 This happens at the beginning of each academic year.
 All staff will receive regular safeguarding and child protection updates, in line with OSCP advice including in Prevent and online safety, including informal updates. - 23.6 The School ensures that mechanisms are in place to enable all staff to read and understand their responsibilities in KCSIE Part 1 and Annex B where appropriate (see 21.2 above), together with the relevant policies. - 23.7 The DSL and DDSLs provide school specific safeguarding training to regular volunteers and senior pupils taking on roles of responsibility within the School.